 Introduction

 The bodies of living creatures, on the whole, are massive collections of intricate and unique cells that work harmoniously - allowing living creatures to function on a daily basis.
-Whether it is a massive sperm whale weighing greater than 40 tons or a tiny hog-nosed bat that grows to barely an inch long, all creatures must undergo cellular reproduction on a constant basis in order to grow, survive, compete for resources and reproduce.
-In nature there is an amazing diversity between living animals.
+Whether it is a massive sperm whale weighing greater than 40 tons or a tiny hog-nosed bat that grows to barely an inch long, all creatures must undergo cellular reproduction on a constant basis in order to grow, survive, compete for resources, and reproduce.
+In nature, there is an amazing diversity between living animals.
 While an amazing range of appearances and sizes might be present, all living creatures use cellular reproduction.
 Many of these creatures have specialized cells.
 Mammals, for example, have eukaryotic cells that are cells with membrane bound internal units, called organelles.
 Bacteria, on the other hand, have prokaryotic cells and plant cells contain chlorophyll to help them perform cellular activities that help capture energy from the sun and convert is as fuel.

 The study of cells was spurned on by Anton Van Leeuwenhoek’s discovery of the Cork Cell using a compound microscope.
 Leeuwenhoek was a renowned scientist even though he lacked despite lacking a formal education.
 He made advancements and upgrades to the microscope and was the first scientist to study red blood cells using a microscope.
 It was Leeuwenhoek’s idea to use glass lenses to enhance images and focus in on microscopic images that the naked eye could not detect.
 Without his contributions, modern microbiology and the study of cellular reproduction would be impossible and implausible.
 In lieu of Leeuwenhoek’s many scientific contributions to the field of microbiology he is acknowledged as the “Father of Microbiology.”